wu-json/dovetail/README.md

 I actually built and deployed this to my homelab in a few hours after a drunk Christmas dinner, and now I'm giving it to you...
 Merry Christmas.

 ### Cursed Thought
 It's very empowering to generate custom software for yourself so easily now, but it also feels pretty weird right?
-Open-source serves as a critical foundation for training data for coding models, but as a result the threshold for justifying direct use of an open-source project has ballooned due to the significant decrease in cost to write and maintain.
+Open-source serves as a critical foundation for training data for coding models, but as a result the threshold for justifying direct use of open-source projects has ballooned due to the significant decrease in cost to write and maintain.
 The litmus test of "can I write and maintain this" now reads positive more times than we are used to.

 Ironically, there's something less personal about generating personalized software with AI coding tools.
 Running open-source is like running the author's heart on your machine.
-You're exposed to their personality, opinion, and decisions whether right or wrong, down to the very last bit.
+You're exposed to their personality, opinions, and decisions whether right or wrong, down to the very last bit.
 In a world where we skip the human and cherry pick the ideas and features we like, we detract ourselves from all of this, turning the art of sharing into a process of extraction.

 It feels somewhat lonely.